whisthq/whist/README.md

 ### Branch Conventions

-- `prod` -- This branch is for Releases only, do not push to it.
+- `prod` -- This branch is for Stable channel only, do not push to it.
-- `staging` -- This branch is for Beta only, do not push to it.
+- `staging` -- This branch is for Beta channel only, do not push to it.
 It gets promoted to `prod` periodically.
-- `dev` -- This is our main development branch, PRs should be made to this branch.
-It gets promoted periodically.
+- `dev` -- This is our main development branch, PRs should be made to this branch, and it builds the Nightly channel.
+It gets promoted nightly.
 - All other branches are considered feature branches.
 They should be forked off of `dev` and PR-ed into `dev`.

 **Feature branches are named as follows:**